 Pozole is like a soup, but with the fixings of a stew.
 It’s served at family gatherings, especially around Christmas and Mexican Independence Day, (September 16th—not to be confused with Cinco De Mayo).

 Pozole can take on different colors: White, red, and green—to represent the Mexican flag.
 White pozole, (pozole blanco), is a bit milder than the red and green versions because it doesn’t include as many spices.
 Red pozole, (pozole rojo), features chilis such as ancho and guajillo.
 Our version is green pozole, (pozole verde), which uses serrano chili to help produce the green coloring.

 Pozole Verde Ingredients

-Our version of Pozole Verde has all of the fixings of the traditional dish, and a few add-ins that you would expect to find in a kitchen south of the borders.
+Our version of Pozole Verde has all of the fixings of the traditional dish, and a few add-ins that you could expect to find in a kitchen south of the border.

 Stir the raw vegetables into this warm broth to give a crunchy, fresh backdrop to the chewy hominy and tender bits of sous vide pork.

 Traditionally, pozole is a slow-cooked meal.
 It can take hours and sometimes even days to make.
 But with our pozole dinner delivered you can have this meal ready in as little as 30 minutes.

 If it’s your first time cooking this delicious meal, or if you’re just looking for a way to upgrade your current knowledge, take a look at these tips and tricks from our Chef’d culinary team.

 - Hominy is the backbone of this dish.
 It is made from whole corn kernels that have been soaked in a lye or lime solution to soften the tough outer hulls.